-The bench supplies I use have current limiting, but the 10 mA meter resolution leaves a lot to be desired and I conjured up a simpleminded 200 mA meter from a panel-mount meter and a 1 Ω sense resistor.
+The bench supplies I use have current limiting, but the 10 mA meter resolution leaves a lot to be desired, so I conjured up a simpleminded 200 mA meter from a panel-mount meter and a 1 Ω sense resistor.
 That means it’s good for only 200 mA, so I insert it in series with the supply only when it’s needed.
 Lately it’s been reading more than a little bit high and I took it apart to find this obvious evidence of abuse:

 The loose resistor sitting atop the chip shows what the burned resistor soldered in the circuit should look like.